 Some lessons last a lifetime.

-I hope my sharing this story inspires you to positively influence others and appreciate those individuals who have helped shape you into the person you have — and still can — become.
+While I was aware of the impact of his insight when he first shared it, I more fully understand its importance and relevance to my life as an adult.
+I hope my sharing this story inspires you to positively influence others and appreciate individuals who have helped shape you into the person you have — and still can — become.

 The morning sun yawned above the foothills, revealing the reservoir below, as Papa and I descended the wooden staircase towards the water’s edge.
 Stubborn fog, which had tightly held the surface of the water, melted away into daybreak.